HOPING 4 JUSTICE

 So when a senior military leader recently said to me, "Perhaps if you don't trust the military anymore, you need to hang up your uniform," I didn't hesitate to respond, "With due respect, sir, my duty is to be a member of a military that is trustworthy."

 Colonel Tom "Buzz" Rempfer, retired, ended his USAF career instructing remotely piloted aircraft missions.
 Past US Air Force flying included duty in the F-16, F-117, C-130, and as an A-10 forward air controller, with total flight time of over 5,500 hours.
 He earned a Master's Degree through the Naval Postgraduate School's Center for Homeland Defense and Security, and received the program's Outstanding Thesis Award.
 Colonel Rempfer was a distinguished graduate from USAF Pilot Training and the USAF Academy where he was an all-American boxer.
-Colonel Rempfer serves in a retired capacity on the Military Advisory Councils for Representative Ann Kirkpatrick (D-AZ-2d) and the Truth for Health Foundation, a 501(c)(3) public charity.
-Tom volunteers with his pilot union as the deputy chair for its Aeromedical Committee.
+Colonel Rempfer served in a retired capacity on the Military Advisory Councils for Representative Ann Kirkpatrick (D-AZ-2d) and the Truth for Health Foundation, a 501(c)(3) public charity.

 This cartoon by Bob Englehart and the Hartford Courant depicts trust issues.
 In contrast to this illustration, many Service-members continued to serve their nation, despite refusing the vaccine, highlighting the inequities imposed on other troops that were jailed, demoted, fined and discharged less than honorably.